CleanroomMC/cleanroom-website/docs/wiki/modularui/client-gui-tutorial.md

 ## 1. Creating the screen

-First create a new class with a static method, which returns a `ModularScreen`.
+To begin, either create a class with a static method to create a `ModularScreen`, or create a class extending `CustomModularScreen` and implementing `buildUI(ModularGuiContext)`.

+::: code-group

 ```java
 public class TutorialGUI {
     public static ModularScreen createGUI() {
         ModularPanel panel = ModularPanel.defaultPanel("tutorial_panel");
         return new ModularScreen(panel);